UVADS/jlab-hpc-containers/README.md

 # Containers for Interactive JupyterLab and Batch Computing in HPC Environments

-This tutorial explores how containers can provide consistent environments for interactive JupyterLab sessions and non-interactive batch computing, enabling seamless workflows from development to production in HPC environment.
+This tutorial explores how containers can provide consistent environments for interactive JupyterLab sessions and non-interactive batch computing, enabling seamless workflows from development to production in HPC environments.
 The examples are tailored toward use in UVA's HPC environment although the concepts apply generally.

 _To follow along you should_